You can order yourself an antibiotic treatment online if you or a partner has tested positive for chlamydia.

 The antibiotic treatment is almost always (95% of the time) effective in treating chlamydia.
-The treatment is also convenient - two tablets that you take together as a single one-off dose.

 |Azithromycin antibiotic||Single treatment (2 x 500mg tablets)||£27.50|